All strings added in Phase II are low strings. The decisions on what to add and where, were evolutionary based on the recording process.

 Second.
-When we were creating the interlude for Amazing Grace, the originally envisioned baby bagpipe turned out to be in a different key than the hymn, which meant it could not be used with the handbells and handchimes in recording.
+When we were creating the interlude for Amazing Grace, the originally envisioned baby bagpipe turned out to be in a different key than the hymn, which meant as originally recorded it could not be used with the handbells and handchimes in recording.

 So to add the needed melody line to the handbell/handchime interlude in Amazing Grace, we decided a warm sounding cello could be used to provide the needed melody line for the handbell and handchime accompaniment.

 That plan changed when David took over providing all remaining post production processing.
 In that roll he was able to retune the baby bagpipe recording into the key of the recorded Amazing Grace.
 Thus, we reverted to the originally conceived idea of using the baby bagpipe in the the interlude with the handbells, and moved the cello parts to the beginning to become the introduction.